nikita-malpani/code-realm/README.md

-# Globant - Code Realm - Angular Assignment
+# Code Realm - Angular Assignment

 ## The current application
 The existing app is a simple list app for which you can perform the following operations -